Panasonic Lumix DMC-GH1: High Resolution Electronic Viewfinder

 The EVF live view mode also allows a preview of the actual exposure in manual mode.
 The user can adjust shutter speed and aperture in manual mode and see the actual effect on the recorded exposure in the EVF.
-In addition to the usual depth of field preview, the GH1 allows a unique shutter speed effect preview, giving the user a fairly accurate preview of the finished image blurring when using a slow shutter speed.
+In addition to the usual depth of field preview, the GH1 allows a unique shutter speed effect preview, giving the user an accurate preview of the finished image blurring when using a slow shutter speed.

-In low light, the EVF has another advantage, in that it can brighten up the scene, allowing the user to see more detail than might typically be possible with a traditional optical viewfinder, the same way TV broadcasts of sporting events at twilight show much more color and detail than human eye can see.
+In low light, the EVF has another advantage, in that it can brighten up the scene, allowing the user to see more detail than might typically be possible with a traditional optical viewfinder, the same way TV broadcasts of sporting events at twilight show many more colors and detail than human eye can see.

 The EVF has some disadvantages, however.
 In extremely low light at the sensor limits, image quality degrades into a grainy, and often lagging image.
 As a result, the GH1 is not strong in extremely low light situations.
 Although the EVF performs well in low light, and can offer a better view than optical viewfinders, at extremely low light levels, optical viewfinders will have the edge.
 In burst mode, when the main image sensor must pull double duty recording the image and also feeding a live view to the EVF, image lag may become apparent, and it can be difficult to follow a fast moving object in the viewfinder.
 As a result, the GH1, as are all current EVF centric MFT cameras, is not a strong action sports camera.
 With the EVF being an electronic display, the GH1 uses considerably more battery power than the traditional DSLR, requiring more frequent battery changes.

 Virtually all the functionality of the EVF is available on the articulated 3 in LCD display panel on the back of the camera.
 The EVF also has an eye sensor, so that the EVF will turn on almost instantaneously, switching off the LCD panel when the eye is brought up the EVF.